 Meet Our Team

 Smart.
 Trusted.
 Real.
-Meet the good people ready to be your partner in change.
+Meet the good people ready to build lasting change with you.

 Aimee has worked as a staff accountant in a non-profit organization where she was responsible for accounts payable, grant management, general ledger, bank reconciliations, and investment reporting.
 She also played an instrumental role in implementing a new financial management software and numerous process improvements.